Startseite ¦ Oliver Zöllner ¦ Lehre ¦ Publikationen ¦ Datenschutz ¦ Impressum ¦ Englisch

 Language of instruction: English

-Dates: Fridays, 8:30 to 12:00 (fortnightly)
+Fridays, 8:30 to 12:00 (fortnightly)

 About this course:

-Digitisation and the use of social networking sites in particular have changed the lifestyles and daily routines of a great number of people.
+Digitalisation and the use of social networking sites in particular have changed the lifestyles and daily routines of a great number of people.
 The arrival of ever more sophisticated applications of generative artificial intelligence (AI) that are, inter alia, capable of rendering texts, images, videos and music is questioning human creativity, disrupting many a profession, and perhaps even insulting traditional reassurences of what is the essence of being human.
 However, it is equally opening up spaces for new ideas and concepts.
 Digitality and the workings of AI and its algorithms are reconfiguring how we live, in what kinds of virtual spaces, what kinds of togetherness we create there, and for whose benefit.

 We will explore the classic idea of ethics, will apply concepts from the recently emerged sub-disciplines of digital ethics and AI ethics, and will try to develop concepts for living a flourishing life under the conditions set by digitisation and AI.
 It will be helpful to approach the matter by diving right into it: What Is It Like to Be a Bat?, philosopher Thomas Nagel famously asked in 1974, calling for positioning oneself right inside the situation.
 This cue is in urgent need of being readopted in the context of AI.
 We'll need to think about and reflect on these processes.